Eyes-on-Me: Scalable RAG Poisoning through Transferable Attention-Steering Attractors: Introduction

 We evaluate \attackName across 18 end-to-end RAG settings, covering 3 QA datasets (e.g., Natural Questions~\citep{kwiatkowski-etal-2019-natural} and MS MARCO~\citep{bajaj2018msmarcohumangenerated}), 2 retrievers (e.g., Qwen3-0.6-Embedding~\citep{qwen3embedding}), and 3 instruction-tuned LLMs (e.g., Qwen2.5-0.5B-Instruct~\citep{qwen2.5}).
 The threat model is strict and realistic: a single poisoned document is inserted into a 1{,}000-document corpus ($\leq 0.1$\%), the trigger phrase \lily{(e.g., \textit{president})} must appear in the queries, and the poisoned document competes with other trigger-relevant documents.
 Training uses no user queries; at test time, queries are LLM-generated and semantically related to the trigger.

 Under this setup, an optimized attractor paired with an LLM-generated payload attains an average attack success rate (ASR) of 57.8\%, compared to 21.9\% for state-of-the-art optimization-based methods (+35.9 pts; 2.6×).
-All methods use the same poisoned-document length budget, which ensures fairness.
+All methods use the same poisoned-document length budget, ensuring fairness.
 The modular design also transfers across retrievers, generators, and triggers, composes with diverse payloads, and enables reusable, low-cost attacks without retraining.

-\textbf{Contributions.} (1) We introduce \textsc{\attackName}, a modular RAG-poisoning framework that decouples the attack into a reusable Attention Attractor and a swappable payload within a Focus Region, enabling new attacks without retraining.
+\textbf{Contributions.} (1) We introduce \textsc{\attackName}, a modular RAG-poisoning framework that decouples the attack into a reusable Attention Attractor and a swappable payload within a Focus Region, enabling new attacks \icml{that achieve up to 62\% ASR} without retraining, matching white-box baselines.
 (2) We propose an attention-guided proxy objective that steers a subset of influential attention heads to that region, thereby amplifying any content placed within for both retrieval and generation.
 (3) Under a strict and realistic threat model, our method achieves 57.8\% ASR across 18 RAG settings, substantially outperforming the 21.9\% of prior work, with strong transfer across retrievers, generators, and triggers.